 The Happy Earth Ambassador Program

 Every purchase at Happy Earth raises money for conservation efforts and helps inform people of issues plaguing our world.
-Ambassadors will receive a personal promo-code that provides a 15% discount for any purchase.
-Sharing your connection to Happy Earth, your passion for our campaigns, and your ambassador code with friends, family, and on social media can help award you points.
-In fact, with every order >$20 that uses your ambassador promo-code, you will be awarded 200pts!
+Ambassadors will receive a personal code that provides a discount for any purchase, which we encourage to be shared along with your passion for our campaigns to friends, family, and your social network.

 See what some of our ambassadors are doing for our planet!
-Even though we support other organizations, we're rolling out a program to reward you guys for looking out for our world.
 Share your conservation activities with us to be featured here!

 "My family and I went to Obed National Park with a couple trash bigs with the intention on picking up any trash we found hiking along trails.
 We went through a short trail and ran into a park ranger and spoke a bit about what we were doing that day.
 He told us we wouldn’t find any on these trails, because they had people come through and do just what we were doing.
 That was good to hear, but he was very wrong.

 "The main thing we found along the trails were beer cans, usually down the hill a ways off the trail.
 I was able to fill up about half a trash bag with everything I found.
 I am now advocating for everyone to bring a small bag when they go hiking, because I have seen trash on every trail I have ever been on; it never hurts to be prepared."

 Kaylen takes an hour every weekend to look after a local creek as part of her "Clean the Creek" project!